 Typically, Bernie's sells 3,000-5,000 pieces of chicken on game day, and 5,000-6,000 chicken wings, spicy or dry recipe.
 The menu?
 Shealy laughs.

 "If it ain't chicken," he says, "it ain't selling."

-Three craft breweries – Conquest, River Rat and Swamp Cabbage – are within easy walking distance of the stadium, and River Rat has a food menu while the others host food trucks.
-After games, many fans gravitate to Five Points, where favorites include Yesterday’s (family style cooking), Mr. Friendly’s (New South cuisine) and upscale Saluda’s.
+Two craft breweries - River Rat and Swamp Cabbage - are within easy walking distance of the stadium, and River Rat has a food menu while the others host food trucks.
+After games, many fans gravitate to Five Points, where favorites include Yesterday's (family style cooking), Mr. Friendly's (New South cuisine) and upscale Saluda's.

 Tailgating is huge at Memorial Stadium, but around and outside the small town are plenty of places to dine.
 One - Smoking Pig in Pendleton - has been ranked the nation's No. 7 college football dining destination by Sports Illustrated's Andy Staples in the magazine's preseason college football issue.

 "Stop in and get a plate loaded with the pork, brisket and ribs," Staples writes.
 "Get the jalapeno cheese grits and Brunswick stew on the side.
 Then get a friend to wheel you out of the place."